cockroachdb/docs/v21.2/hello-world-python-sqlalchemy.md

 <section class="filter-content" markdown="1" data-scope="cockroachcloud">

-Copy and paste the connection string from the CockroachCloud console, and replace the `postgres` prefix with `cockroachdb`.
+Copy and paste the connection string from the {{ site.data.products.db }} Console, and replace the `postgres` prefix with `cockroachdb`.
 Make sure that the right username, password, and certificate are specified as well.

 For example: